Masai Mara Big Cat Photographic Safari 2020

 Help And Guidance:

 One of the most important factors of a photographic safari is that you receive as much help and guidance as required.
-You will receive personal coaching on this trip and Tom will assist you with every step and be in the vehicle with you on all of your game drives to ensure that you are taking stunning wildlife images.
+You will receive personal coaching on this trip and Tom will assist you with every step.
 Whilst in the vehicle, Tom will be in constant communication with the driver to position yourselves in the best spot for your photographs taking into account the lighting and background.
 He will be able to give advice regarding what settings to use at different sightings and also advice regarding compositions.

 During the heat of the afternoons when the wildlife is seeking shade or during the evenings Tom gives various talks and presentations about taking wildlife images on safari.
 Topics covered such as capturing character, shooting in different lightings conditions and looking for the perfect backgrounds.
 Tom also gives a processing session and shows you how to go about processing your images in Adobe Lightroom that you have taken on safari.Price